bigcommerce/gruf-prometheus/README.md

 end
 ```

-Then `bundle exec gruf` and you'll automatically have prometheus metrics for gruf servers.
+Then `bundle exec gruf` and you'll automatically have prometheus metrics for your gruf server.

+The gruf server will by default run on port 9394, and can be scraped at `/metrics`.

 ## Configuration